stefanoborini/book-modelviewcontroller/source/02_mvc_variations/02_model_pipe.rst

    old Model, or it will keep sending change notifications.
 We skip this step because we never register for notifications in the first place.

+FIXME

+The Pipe monitors the real data source, forwarding the events.